lanprovn/coffee-shop-graduation-project/README.md

 - **Checkout Process**: A simplified checkout process allows users to enter their shipping information and complete the purchase.
 For the sake of this sample, no actual payment processing is implemented.

-- **User Authentication**: Implement Google Login for user authentication.
-This provides a secure and convenient way for users to create accounts and log in.
+- **User Authentication**: Mock user authentication system for demonstration purposes.

-- **Map Integration**: Utilize Mapbox to display the location of the coffee shop, providing users with a visual reference.
+- **Map Integration**: Mock map integration for displaying coffee shop locations.

 ## Technologies Used